Posted in:

 Can I cash in my private pension before 55?

 Typically, you can not withdraw from your pension before the age of 55.
 But, withdrawal exceptions depend on your health and pension scheme.
-For example, terminally ill individuals with a life expectancy of less than a year can withdraw from their pension before age 55.
+For example, terminally ill individuals with a life expectancy of less than a year may withdraw from their pension before age 55.
 Also, early retirement due to poor health may enable you to qualify for an ‘ill-health’ pension which allows you access to your pension before age 55.
-Otherwise, unauthorised payments before age 55 come with tax implications, and most pension schemes will not let you take such an action.
+Otherwise, unauthorised payments before age 55 come with high tax implications, most pension schemes will not let you take such an action and any companies that claim to help you to do so, are likely to be scammers.

 Can you withdraw money from a private pension early?